Ezequiel Tovar Player Props: Rockies vs. Astros

 Ezequiel Tovar At The Plate

-- Tovar has 20 doubles, two triples, eight home runs and 13 walks while batting .269.
+- Tovar is hitting .266 with 20 doubles, two triples, eight home runs and 13 walks.

-- Tovar will look to extend his 15-game hitting streak.
-He's batting .368 with one homer in his last outings.

-- Tovar has picked up a hit in 58 of 79 games this season, with multiple hits 17 times.

-- Tovar has driven in a run in 30 games this year (38.0%), including nine games with more than one RBI (11.4%).
+- Tovar has had an RBI in 30 games this year (37.5%), including nine multi-RBI outings (11.3%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.